BAJAJ FINSERV DIRECT LIMITED

 • Importance of regulatory vigilance: Strict capital requirements and conservative banking policies helped India escape a deeper crisis.

-• Diversified growth model: An economy powered by domestic consumption can cushion global shocks better.
+• Diversified growth model: An economy powered by domestic consumption can cushion global shocks in an efficient way.

 • Counter-cyclical fiscal policy: Timely stimulus and public spending can revive demand during downturns.